fermyon/developer/content/cloud/noops-sql-db.md

 >> If you need to look up the name of your database, use the `spin cloud sqlite list` command

-### Manage NoOps SQL Database Lifecycle
+### Manage the Database Lifecycle

-A NoOps SQL Database is created when you deploy a Spin application that references a "default" SQLite database in its component manifest.
+A database is created when you deploy a Spin application that references a "default" SQLite database in its component manifest.
 Multiple components in the same Spin application can be given access to the default database like so:

 ```toml
 # c1 does not have access to the default database